 Address: Friedenspl.
 1, 64283 Darmstadt, Germany

-It is a large multidisciplinary museum that houses various diverse arts, cultures, and natural history collections.
-In 1820, the museum was instituted through the donation of the local princely state Landgravine Karoline to the Grand Duchy of Hesse.
+It is a large multidisciplinary museum that houses various diverse art, culture, and natural history collections.
+In 1820, the museum was instituted by donating the local princely state Landgravine Karoline to the Grand Duchy of Hesse.

 Natural objects, physical instruments, old German altars, paintings, and glass paintings from the collection of Landgravine Karoline and her son Ludwig X are some of the displays in the museum.

-Hessisches Landesmuseum Darmstadt is among Germany’s few galleries where art, cultural, and natural history are housed and exhibited under one roof.
+Hessisches Landesmuseum Darmstadt is among Germany’s few galleries where art, culture, and natural history are housed and exhibited under one roof.

 The house has many mammal fossils of Johann Heinrich Merck, as well as fascinating natural history things to view.
 The museum’s 17th-century Dutch and Middle Ages paintings, copper engravings, precious minerals, ivory, and fossils are among the collections on display.

 See Related: Germany Tourist Informtion